List of Friday the 13th characters: Vickie

-Victoria "Vickie" Perry is attracted to Mark and goes all out to let him know she likes him.
+Vickie is attracted to Mark and goes all out to let him know she likes him.
 They talk and kiss and Vickie goes to freshen up, as she does Mark is killed by Jason.
 Upon returning and being unable to find Mark Vickie goes upstairs to find her friends Sandra and Jeff dead, Jason cuts her knee and then advances on her killing her with a kitchen knife.